openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Terminology

-This specification uses the terms "Access Token", "Authorization Request", "Authorization Response", "Authorization Server", "Client", "Client Authentication", "Client Identifier", "Grant Type", "Response Type", "Token Request" and "Token Response" defined by OAuth 2.0 [@!RFC6749], the terms "End-User", "Entity", "Request Object", "Request URI" as defined by OpenID Connect Core [@!OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) [@!7519], the term "JOSE Header" defined by JSON Web Signature (JWS) [@!RFC7515], the term "Response Mode" defined by OAuth 2.0 Multiple Response Type Encoding Practices [@!OAuth.Responses], and the term "Base64url Encoding" defined by The Base16, Base32, and Base64 Data Encodings [@!RFC4648].
+This specification uses the terms "Access Token", "Authorization Request", "Authorization Response", "Authorization Server", "Client", "Client Authentication", "Client Identifier", "Grant Type", "Response Type", "Token Request" and "Token Response" defined by OAuth 2.0 [@!RFC6749], the terms "End-User", "Entity", "Request Object", "Request URI" as defined by OpenID Connect Core [@!OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) [@!RFC7519], the term "JOSE Header" and the term "Base64url Encoding" defined by JSON Web Signature (JWS) [@!RFC7515], and the term "Response Mode" defined by OAuth 2.0 Multiple Response Type Encoding Practices [@!OAuth.Responses].

 This specification also defines the following terms.
 In the case where a term has a definition that differs, the definition below is authoritative.